Busedame/get_next_line/README.md

 ## 🔍So how does get_next_line() work?

 In order to understand how `get_next_line()` works, we need to wrap our heads around `static variables`.
+But before we get there, we need some introduction!
 In this next part I will:
 1. Take you through the basics of stack and heap memory.
 2. Show you the main logic of `get_next_line()`.
 3. Explain how a `static variable` works, and why it is important.